 - Frequency of application (how often?)

-- Location of application (where do I need to water?)
+- Location of application (where to water?)

-- Conserving water by using top mulch
+- Additionally, conserve water by using top mulch to preserve moisture

 - Established native California oaks